airbnb/streamalert/docs/source/app-development.rst

 to outline what methods from the base ``AppIntegration`` class must be implemented and what those methods must do.

 .. code:: python
-  :name: app_integrations/apps/box.py
+  :name: stream_alert/apps/_apps/box.py

-  # app_integrations/apps/box.py
+  # stream_alert/apps/_apps/box.py
-  from app_integrations.apps.app_base import StreamAlertApp, AppIntegration
+  from . import AppIntegration, LOGGER, StreamAlertApp

-  # @StreamAlertApp
+  @StreamAlertApp
   class BoxApp(AppIntegration):
     """Box StreamAlert App"""